 7. Shaving My Legs

-As a kid, I used to actively monitor my leg hair for signs of enough growth to warrant a shave.
+As a kid, I used to actively monitor my legs and pits for signs of enough hair growth to warrant a shave.
 My mom would warn me, “Once you start, you’ll never be able to stop,” and I was like, “I don’t care!
 Shaving is probably so much fun!”
 But she was right (of course), and now instead of monitoring my leg hair growth, I try to ignore it until the stubble injures my husband.
+Oops.

 Too bad I need bifocals for everything else.